 The screenshot shows the ECL Playground interface.
 At the top, the title 'ECL Playground' is displayed, along with a 'Sample: JOIN_dupes' dropdown and a toolbar.
 Below the toolbar is a code editor window containing ECL code.
 A red box labeled 'Error Indicators' highlights the code area, specifically lines 14 and 15, which are circled in red.
-The code editor also shows a status bar with 'Submit' and 'Target: hthor' buttons, and a status message 'failed' in blue.
-Below the code editor is a results table with the following data:
+The code editor also shows a status bar with 'Submit' and 'Target: hthor' buttons, and a status indicator 'failed' in the bottom right corner.
+Below the code editor is a results viewer table with the following data: